I've lived in Arizona for 70 years (Tucson, Glendale, and Sedona). I love writing about Arizona history, antiques, books and travel.

-As young marrieds, my husband and I purchased a 5-person Coleman tent, a Coleman lantern and a Coleman stove.
+As a young, married couple, my husband and I purchased a 5-person Coleman tent, a Coleman lantern and a Coleman stove.
 We usually slept in sleeping bags placed on air mattresses on the ground.
 Camp life revolved around "cowboy" coffee while sitting around a camp fire.
 One could chew the coffee and grounds.
 When our children had grown, we sometimes borrowed a converted van, but after that our camping days seemed to be behind us.

 An Offer to Go Glamping

 I had discovered the term glamping in an article in Sunset Magazine in connection with a company that provided yurts with wonderful amenities.
-When our youngest daughter called to say she was going glamping with her husband in Northern California and had rented three nights near Guernville in Airstreams for both of us, we were excited.
-The company she had chosen was Autocamp, near the Russian River about 90 minutes north of San Francisco.
+When our youngest daughter called to say she was going glamping with her husband in Northern California and had rented three nights near Guerneville in Airstreams for both of us, we were excited.
+The company she had chosen was Autocamp near the Russian River, located about 90 minutes north of San Francisco.

 Getting There and First Impressions of Autocamp

 After devouring a seafood lunch at Fisherman's Wharf in San Francisco, we took the winding Coastal highway instead of the freeway 101.
 The coastal highway has breath-taking views of the ocean, and is a paradise for bird watching, but it isn't for anyone afraid of heights without guardrails or who has a weak stomach.